smugglys/translatomatic/README.md

 ## Usage

-The command line interface for translation functionality is **translatomatic**.
+The command line interface for translation functionality is `translatomatic`.
 For help on available options, execute:

     $ translatomatic help

 ### Translating files

-Translatomatic translates text one sentence or phrase at a time.
+`translatomatic` translates text one sentence or phrase at a time.
 If a file is re-translated, only sentences that have changed are sent to the translator, and the rest are sourced from the local database.

-To list available translation backends and options:
+To list available translation services and options:

     $ translatomatic translators

-To translate a java properties file to German and French:
+To translate a Java properties file to German and French:

     $ translatomatic translate resources/strings.properties de fr

-This would create (or overwrite) *strings_de.properties* and *strings_fr.properties*.
+This would create (or overwrite) `strings_de.properties` and `strings_fr.properties`.

 ### Extracting strings from source files